(A) Terms defined in this rule are intended to be used only within this chapter of the Administrative Code.

 (4) "Annual" means at least once a year, not to exceed fourteen months.

 (5) "Automatic exposure control (AEC)" means a device which automatically controls one or more technique factors in order to obtain, at a preselected location, a required quantity of radiation.

 (6) "Beam-limiting device" means a collimator which provides a means to restrict the dimensions of the x-ray field.

-(7) "Calibration" except as provided in rules 3701:1-66-14 and 3701:1-66-15 of the Administrative Code, means the determination of the response or reading of an instrument relative to a series of known radiation values over the range of the instrument, or the radiation output of a source of radiation relative to a standard.
+(8) "Calibration" means the determination of the response or reading of an instrument relative to a series of known radiation values over the range of the instrument, or the radiation output of a source of radiation relative to a standard.

-(11) "Computed tomography (CT)" means an imaging procedure that uses multiple x-ray transmission measurements and a computer program to generate tomographic images of a patient or material.
+(12) "Computed tomography (CT)" means an imaging procedure that uses multiple x-ray transmission measurements and computer programs to generate tomographic images .

 (13) "Control panel" means that part of the radiation-generating equipment used for setting the technique factors.

-(14) "CT conditions of operation" means all selectable parameters governing the operation of CT radiation-generating equipment including, but not limited to, nominal tomographic section thickness, filtration, milliampere (mA), kilovoltage peak (kVp), and scan time.
+(14) "CT conditions of operation" means all selectable parameters governing the operation of CT radiation-generating equipment including, but not limited to, nominal image thickness, filtration, milliampere (mA), kilovoltage peak (kVp), and scan time.